Train station: History

 The first stations had little in the way of buildings or amenities.
 The first stations in the modern sense were on the Liverpool and Manchester Railway, opened in 1830.
 Manchester's Liverpool Road Station, the second oldest terminal station in the world, is preserved as part of the Museum of Science and Industry in Manchester.
 It resembles a row of Georgian houses.

 Early stations were sometimes built with both passenger and freight facilities, though some railway lines were goods-only or passenger-only, and if a line was dual-purpose there would often be a freight depot apart from the passenger station.

-Dual-purpose stations can sometimes still be found today, though in many cases goods facilities are restricted to major stations.
+This type of dual-purpose station can sometimes still be found today, though in many cases goods facilities are restricted to major stations.

 Many stations date from the 19th century and reflect the grandiose architecture of the time, lending prestige to the city as well as to railway operations.
 Countries where railways arrived later may still have such architecture, as later stations often imitated 19th-century styles.
 Various forms of architecture have been used in the construction of stations, from those boasting grand, intricate, Baroque- or Gothic-style edifices, to plainer utilitarian or modernist styles.
 Stations in Europe tended to follow British designs and were in some countries, like Italy, financed by British railway companies.

-Stations built more recently often have a similar feel to airports, with a simple, abstract style.
+Train stations built more recently often have a similar feel to airports, with a simple, abstract style.
 Examples of modern stations include those on newer high-speed rail networks, such as the Shinkansen in Japan, THSR in Taiwan, TGV lines in France, and ICE lines in Germany.